ir33k/prebble/README.md

 where it stands now.
 I guess I'm just glad that there are no bugs or complains.
 I'm sure I would know about them by now but there are no issue on GitHub, no mails and no messages on Discord.
 Code is rock solid.
 I went over the implementation couple of times.
-Good think it's small.
+Good thing it's small.

 I'm writing about all of this because sometimes it feels like now a